metacpan/metacpan-cpan-extracted/distros/l/lazy/README.md

 Not anymore!

-`lazy` will try to install any missing modules automatically, making your day just a little less long.  `lazy` uses [App::cpm](https://metacpan.org/pod/App::cpm) to perform this magic in the background.
+`lazy` will try to install any missing modules automatically, making your day just a little less long.  `lazy` uses [App::cpm](https://metacpan.org/pod/App%3A%3Acpm) to perform this magic in the background.

 ## USAGE

+    perl -Mlazy foo.pl

+Or use a local lib:

+    perl -Mlazy='-Llocal' foo.pl

-You can pass arguments directly to [App::cpm](https://metacpan.org/pod/App::cpm) via the import statement.
+You can pass arguments directly to [App::cpm](https://metacpan.org/pod/App%3A%3Acpm) via the import statement.

     use lazy qw( --verbose );